electronstudio/raylib-python-cffi/README.md

 # Performance

-For fastest performance use Pypy rather than standard Python.
+If you need more performance, do in this order:

+1. Use Pypy rather than standard CPython.
+It is much, much faster and will make more difference than any other optimisations you might do.

-Every call to C is costly, so it's slightly faster if you use Python data structures and functions when calculating in your update loop and then only convert them to C data structures when you have to call the C functions for drawing.
+2. Every call to C is costly, so it's slightly faster if you use Python data structures and functions when calculating in your update loop and then only convert them to C data structures when you have to call the C functions for drawing.

+3. The raylib.* functions are potentially 1.5x faster than the pyray.* equivalents, so if you need a tiny bit more performance you can switch your inner loop functions to these.

 ## Bunnymark